godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Background
 ^^^^^^^^^^

 The Background section contains settings on how to fill the background (parts of the screen where objects where not drawn).
-In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can affects how objects are affected by ambient and reflected light.
+In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can change how objects are affected by ambient and reflected light.

 .. image:: img/environment_background1.png